EFTEC/BladeOne/README.md

 # BladeOne
-BladeOne is a version of Blade Template Engine that uses a single php file.
+BladeOne is a standalone version of Blade Template Engine that uses a single php file and can be ported and used in different projects.

 ## Introduction (From Laravel webpage)